Building QMidiGen: A Procedural MIDI Composer in Rust

 In theory this means the music generation logic stays in pure Rust and QML binds directly to the results.
 In practice this works well for the generation side — the AppController QObject exposes the song data and generation controls, QML observes property changes and updates the UI, and the generator never touches Qt types.

 The friction appears at the edges.
 The cxx-qt bridge has opinions about what types can cross the boundary — QString, QList<T>, the cxx-qt-lib types.
-If you need to pass a nested data structure from Rust to QML you have options: JSON-serialize it and parse on the QML side (genuinely what I ended up doing for the piano roll note data), define a QObject wrapper, or fight the type system until one of you gives up.
+If you need to pass a nested data structure from Rust to QML you have options: JSON-serialize it and parse on the QML side (what I ended up doing for the piano roll note data), define a QObject wrapper, or fight the type system until one of you gives up.
 The piano roll has thousands of notes that need to be inspectable and editable from QML.
 Serializing to JSON and deserializing on access was the path of least resistance and has been fine in practice.

 The build script (build.rs) is where things get interesting. cxx-qt-build compiles the Qt C++ and generates the QML module registration, but it invokes cmake and ninja under the hood, which means the Rust build invokes a C++ build system that invokes a Rust build.
 Getting the dependency tracking right — so that any relevant change triggers a rebuild — required explicit rerun-if-changed declarations for every QML file, every C++ source, and the Rust bridge file: